decidim/decidim/docs/services/maps.md

     (see [Hosting your own map services][anchor-hosting-osm] for more information)
   - [Configuring Open Street Maps based service providers][anchor-configure-osm]

+If you want to integrate Decidim to some other map service provider, read how to [write your own integration code][link-docs-custom-maps] for that.

+## Configuring maps and geocoding

 After generating your app, you'll see that your `config/initializers/decidim.rb` file includes commented code about map services: